Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 1. Local non-extension callables named `f` in the current scope and its [upwards-linked scopes][Linked scopes], ordered by the size of the scope (smallest first), excluding the package scope;
 2. The overload candidate sets for each pair of implicit receivers `e` and `d` available in the current scope, calculated as if `e` is the [explicit receiver][Call with an explicit receiver], in order of the [receiver priority][Receivers];
+    * In case `e` or `d` is a one-only implicit receiver group (e.g., involving implicit receivers from context receiver parameters), and several implicit receivers from the group create a non-empty candidate set, this is an **overload ambiguity** which must be reported as a compile-time error;
 3. Top-level non-extension functions named `f`, in the order of:
    a.
 Callables explicitly imported into the current file;
    b.
 Callables declared in the same package;